Hulu Black Friday sale: the streamer is serving up some serious savings — sign up for just $1

 Hulu's Black Friday deal serves up some serious savings — sign up for just $1

-Thanksgiving: a time for family, food and laying on the couch in a food coma for hours after dinner watching TV.
-This year, ahead of the holiday season, you can get an early Black Friday/Cyber Monday deal on Hulu, our favorite streaming service for the general TV lover.
-From now until next Tuesday, new and eligible subscribers (those who have an email that hasn’t been used for a Hulu account in at least a month) can get an ad-supported Hulu subscription for just $0.99 per month for 12 months.
-That’s $12 for the whole year to stream shows like The Golden Bachelor and The Bear — AKA two of the shows you should definitely show your grandma this Thanksgiving!
+Thanksgiving is the perfect time for family, food and laying on the couch for hours after dinner watching TV.
+This year, just in time for your annual food coma to kick off the holidays, you can get an early Black Friday/Cyber Monday deal on Hulu, our favorite streaming service for the general TV lover.
+Now through next Tuesday, new and eligible subscribers (those who have an email that hasn’t been used for a Hulu account in at least a month) can get an ad-supported Hulu subscription for just $0.99 per month for 12 months.
+That’s $12 for the whole year to stream shows like The Golden Bachelor and The Bear — AKA two of the shows you should definitely show grandma this Thanksgiving!

-Plus, the platform is also offering a huge discount on its Starz on Hulu add-on.
+Ahead of the holidays, Hulu is also offering a huge discount on its Starz on Hulu add-on.
 For your first six months, you can get Starz on Hulu — typically an $18 per month duo— for just an extra $0.99 per month.
-That means for just $2, you’ll get tons of movies you can only stream on Starz right now, and access to almost every great Thanksgiving TV episode, right on time for that post-turkey crash.
+That means for just $2, you’ll get tons of movies you can only stream on Starz right now, plus access to almost every great Thanksgiving TV episode, right on time for that post-turkey crash.

 A basic ad-supported Hulu subscription will typically run you $8 a month, but when you sign up during Hulu's Cyber Week sale, you can get Hulu for just $1 per month.
 While the service now offers great bundles like the Disney+ trio or the Hulu live TV tier, classic Hulu is a great subscription for any TV fan to have.
 For just $12 for the year, you'll get access to great Hulu Originals like Normal People, The Handmaid's Tale, Only Murders in the Building and The Great, plus all FX shows like Justified: City Primeval, The Bear and the new series A Murder at the End of the World.